 Getting To Know Gunpowder Falls State Park

-The Hammerman area is nearest to Baltimore and contains a large beach for swimming in the Gunpowder River.
-While there are a few short nature trails, visit Hammerman to rent canoes or kayaks, go fishing, and especially for a sandy beach day.
+The Hammerman area is nearest to Baltimore and contains a large swimming beach by the Gunpowder River.
+While there are a few short nature trails, visit this area to rent canoes or kayaks, go fishing, and especially for a sandy Hammerman beach day.
 This area is extremely popular, so plan to arrive very early to ensure you get in before the park fills up.

 Dundee Creek Marina

-Near Hammerman, the Dundee Creek Marina is the main location for launching your boat, of course.
+Near Hammerman, the Dundee Creek Marina is the main location for launching your boat.
 Grab all the bait, ice, and accessories you may need for a day out on the water.
 Beyond just kayaks, you can rent paddle boards, sailboats, and wind-surfing equipment at the marina as well.

 Sweet Air Area